yext/search-ui-react/docs/search-ui-react.md

 </td><td>

-A function which is called when user drags or zooms the map.
+A function which is called when the user changes the map viewport.

 </td></tr>